easybuilders/easybuild-tutorial/docs/hmns/README.md

 When using a flat module naming scheme, module names can be fairly long and perhaps confusing.
 For our `HDF5` installation for example, we have `HDF5/1.10.6-gompi-2020a` as module name.
-The `-gompi-2020a` part of the name refers to the toolchain that was used for this installation, but it may be confusing to some people (what's kind of Pokémon is a "gompi"?!).
+The `-gompi-2020a` part of the name refers to the toolchain that was used for this installation, but it may be confusing to some people (what kind of Pokémon is a "gompi"?!).

 In the example module hierarchy shown above, the module for `HDF5` is named `HDF5/1.10.6` which is basically the bare
 essentials: software name and version.
 That's way better, nice and clean!